Georgia’s story of NDIS support

 They also talk about the support that Georgia and her family need to achieve these goals.

-The NDIS early childhood partner tells Georgia’s parents that Georgia needs longer-term, intensive support to reach these goals.
-This support includes:
+The early childhood partner advises Georgia’s parents that Georgia would benefit from longer-term, intensive support to reach these goals.
+This support could include funding for early childhood intervention therapies and supports to help Georgia develop communication, self-care and other skills.

-The NDIS early childhood partner also suggests that informal community support might help Georgia’s family.
-The NDIS early childhood partner puts the family in touch with a local peer support group for families with children with development delay, and also finds them a supported educational playgroup.
+The early childhood partner also suggests that community support might help Georgia’s family.
+The early childhood partner puts the family in touch with a local peer support group for families with children with development delay, and also finds them a supported educational playgroup.

-Because Georgia needs longer-term, intensive support, the NDIS early childhood partner helps Georgia’s family to request access to the NDIS.
-Georgia becomes an NDIS participant, and Georgia’s family and the NDIS early childhood partner develop an individualised NDIS plan.
+Because Georgia needs longer-term support, the early childhood partner helps Georgia’s family to request access to the NDIS.
+Georgia becomes an NDIS participant, and Georgia’s family and the early childhood partner develop an NDIS plan.

 Georgia’s NDIS plan includes:

-Now that Georgia is an NDIS participant, she and her family will meet with the NDIS early childhood partner every 12 months or so to review the plan and ensure the support they’re getting is still meeting their needs and helping Georgia achieve her goals.
+Now that Georgia is an NDIS participant, she and her family will meet with the early childhood partner every 12 months or so to review the plan.
+This ensures that the support they’re getting is still meeting Georgia's needs and helping her achieve her goals.